civol/HDLRuby/README.md

 __Note__:

- - The default global signals are considered to be inner signals (inner to the implicit system representing the universe).

- - When not used, the default global signals are discarded.
+ - When not used, the global signals are discarded.

-#### Defining and executing ruby method within HDLRuby::High constructs
+#### Defining and executing Ruby methods within HDLRuby::High constructs
 <a name="method"></a>

 Like with any Ruby program it is possible to define and execute methods